fabilab/iplotx/docs/source/api/complete_style_specification.md

         # How to cap the edge line.
 Should be "butt" (default), "round", or "projecting".
         "capstyle": str,

+        # Whether to leave any space between edge cap and vertex border.
+This is
+        # in figure points and autoscales correctly with dpi.
+        "padding": float,

         # Matplotlib color map used to map floating numbers into RGBA colors.
 Only
         # used when the previous option "color" is set to floats.
         "cmap": str | matplotlib.colors.Colormap,